-Today I’m going to share another tip I use to save money (and increase self-reliance) around the house: making your own fabric softener.
-It is very simple to make and very, very cheap.
+Today I’m going to share another money-saving tip (and increase self-reliance) around the house: making your own fabric softener.
+It is straightforward to make and very, very cheap.
 You may not even need to buy anything!

 First, why would I want to do this?
 There are a few reasons.
-I’ll save money, I’ll get all the perfumes, dies and additives (some of which some people are allergic to) out of my fabric softener, I will learn to make something new and useful (always cool) and I’ll become more self-reliant.
+I’ll save money, I’ll get all the perfumes, dyes, and additives (some of which some people are allergic to) out of my fabric softener, I will learn to make something new and valuable (always cool) and I’ll become more self-reliant.

 Now, on to the process.
-First, we need to gather our ingredients: vinegar, baking soda and water.
-You can also use an essential oil of your choice for scent (I use peppermint).
+First, we must gather our ingredients: vinegar, baking soda, and water.
+You can also use the essential oil of your choice for scent (I use peppermint).
 How do I make it, you ask?
 Great question, and pay attention cause here we go.

 Step 1: Mix together 1 cup of baking soda and 1 cup of water in a large container (more than 1 gallon).
 The baking soda won’t completely dissolve, but don’t worry.
 You’ll get an assist from the next step.

 Step 2: Slowly add in 6 cups of vinegar.
 The mixture will fizz, a lot.
 Stir this for a bit.